This Milson’s Point walk is a nice relaxing stroll that only takes an hour, longer if you stop, sit and soak up the views.

 Visit the North Sydney Olympic Pool for a swim with a view.

 This art deco inspired complex opened in 1936 and hosted events from the Empire Games.
 Entry costs $7.30 for adults and $3.60 for kids.

 It’s tempting to walk into the big smiling mouth to see what he is so happy about.
 If you have a bit of time, why not, entry to the park is free – you just pay for the rides you choose

 When you finish exploring the garden you can head back to Luna Park Wharf you can catch a ferry to Circular Quay or even Darling Harbour.
-Alternatively, walk back to Milson’s Point Station for a train across the bridge.
+If you have some energy left I recommend walking back to the city across the bridge.

-If you happen to visit on the 4th Saturday of the month, you the Kirribilli Markets are held just outside the station.
+If you visit on the 4th Saturday of the month, check out the Kirribilli Markets just outside the station.